carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ## Data
-  - The data we are going to use are part of an
+  - The data we are going to use are part of a
   [study about responses of a microbial community to nutrient enrichment](https://elifesciences.org/articles/49816) led by Jordan Okie in cuatro Cienegas.

-   - The study traces the genomic traits that madiated responses to nutrient enrichment in microbial communities in an oligotrophic, phosphorus-deficient pond from Cuatro Cienegas Basin (CCB), Mexico.
+   - The study compares the differences in certain genomic traits between the microbial community in an oligotrophic, phosphorus-deficient pond from Cuatro Cienegas Basin (CCB), Mexico, and the community of the same pond under a fertilization treatment.

   - Results indicate that traits such as mean bacterial genome size, GC content, total number of tRNA genes, total number of rRNA genes, and codon usage bias in